All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

 The STEP program trials provide the strongest evidence for diabetes prevention with any GLP-1 medication.
-In the landmark STEP 1 study, participants with prediabetes taking 2.4mg weekly semaglutide showed a 68% reduction in diabetes progression over 68 weeks compared to placebo (Wilding et al., NEJM, 2021).
+In the key STEP 1[1] study, participants with prediabetes taking 2.4mg weekly semaglutide showed a 68% reduction in diabetes progression over 68 weeks compared to placebo (Wilding et al., NEJM, 2021).
 The SELECT cardiovascular outcomes trial further demonstrated that semaglutide reduced diabetes incidence by 73% in patients with obesity and established cardiovascular disease (Lincoff et al., NEJM, 2023).

 Real-world data from over 50,000 patients confirms these trial results, with 12-month diabetes prevention rates exceeding 75% when combined with lifestyle modifications (Davies et al., Diabetes Care, 2024).